 I absolutely LOVE entertaining family for Thanksgiving, but the thought of actually cooking the meal gives me hives.
 It’s not like a casual casserole will do…Thanksgiving dinner is basically the Olympics of cooking.
 HOWEVER, just because I don’t actually cook or bake doesn’t mean I can’t provide (aka order) a traditional Thanksgiving feast.
-There are so many wonderful resources now for gourmet food that are just as wonderful, if not better, than anything homemade (certainly better than anything I would make).
+There are so many wonderful resources now for gourmet food that are just as wonderful as anything homemade (and certainly better than what I would make – ha!).

 So, for all of you non-cooking hostesses like me, here is a list of my favorite places to buy delicious main courses, side dishes, and desserts that will leave you with a standing ovation.
 Many of these items can be shipped directly to your door, but plan ahead and order now as many places will sell out and/or have order deadlines.
-I’ve updated my list for 2020 to include both national resources and Nashville-area favorites, so there’s something for everyone.
+This list includes both national resources and Nashville-area favorites, so there’s something for everyone.
 Happy ordering!

-Greenberg Smoked Turkey, Inc: Thanks to one of my wonderful Instagram friends, I discovered Greenberg Smoked Turkey.
+Greenberg Smoked Turkey, Inc: I discovered Greenberg Smoked Turkey thanks to one of my wonderful Instagram friends!
 While I prefer a traditional roasted turkey, the men in my family are obsessed with smoked turkeys.
 Thus, you can imagine my delight in finding this very well-reviewed and highly-recommended company that delivers these right to your door, ready to serve.
-Be sure to read the info on when to order, as these turkeys only stay fresh for a certain period of time unless you freeze them.
+A quick reminder to read the storage instructions, because you’ll either refrigerate or freeze your bird depending on when it arrives.

 Perini Ranch Steakhouse: Paul’s grandmother sends these beef tenderloins to us for his birthday, and they’re TO DIE FOR.
 They’re cooked to perfection (medium) and you simply store them in your freezer and then defrost before serving at room temperature.
 You cannot go wrong with this brand if you love beef tenderloin.
 My sweet mother even uses the leftovers in beef bourguignon a few days later, and it’s incredible in that dish as well.
 The gift that keeps on giving!